 Before you start narrowing down your pool of candidates, make sure you’re very clear on the criteria based on which you’ll be doing so (e.g. results, years of experience, key skills, and more).

 Go through the cover letters and resumes (and any other parts of the application package i.e. assignments).
 Select 5-20 people to do phone interviews with.

-Hiring for fundraising positions can be difficult to get right at this stage, as the difference between a successful fundraiser and an average fundraiser often comes down to personality traits, which resumes rarely reveal.
-For example, successful fundraisers have to be able to keep picking themselves back up, and this is very difficult to assess that type of inner-fortitude from a resume or a cover letter.
+Hiring for fundraising positions can be difficult to get right at this stage, as the difference between a successful and professional fundraiser and an average fundraiser often comes down to personality traits, which resumes rarely reveal.
+For example, professional fundraisers have to be able to keep picking themselves back up, and this is very difficult to assess that type of inner-fortitude from a resume or a cover letter.

 Don’t just look at financial achievements and university degrees (see the bonus tip #3 below).
 Look at the diversity of their experience, which might indicate they are adaptable, have useful transferable skills, or are volunteers or members of clubs and societies.
 These can say a lot about the candidate.
 They could be creative, resilient, versatile, great team players, interested in developing themselves, and more.

 Competencies and achievements matter as well, but don’t get too stuck on them.
 Nearly all of the qualities of a good fundraiser can be learned or acquired over time with practice.
 They are not innate.